Cherletskiy/deribit-price-collector/README.md

 prices from Deribit, stores an idempotent history in PostgreSQL, and exposes an HTTP API for querying raw prices, candle aggregations, and summary analytics.

-The project started as a learning exercise and was refactored into a stronger portfolio case focused on reliability, observability, and extensibility.

 ## Highlights

 - Idempotent price ingestion with unique `(ticker, timestamp)` protection